caraya/vtt-demos/video_captioning.md

 ### Description Tracks

 Description tracks are used primarily as an assistive technology helper, these tracks will be readby assistive technology devices.

-****
+The cues can be arbitrarily long as long as they don't contain empty lines (they would signal the beginning of a new cue)

+<pre><code>VTT - Description for Sintel trailer

+Sintel's Search -- begning of the search
+00:00:01.000 --> 00:00:52.000
+&lt;p&gt;Woman walks up a mountain&lt;/p&lt;
+&lt;p&gt;Fights an unknown man&lt;/p&lt;
+&lt;p&gt;Smoking man (covering full frame) speaks&lt;/p&lt;
+&lt;p&gt;Little dragon flies towards the woman before a larger dragon snatches it and flies away.
+The woman screams trying to grab the smaller flying creature&lt;/p&lt;</code></pre>

 ### Metadata Tracks